Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-05-chicks-are-growing.md

 images = ["/images/posts/2018-04-05-chicks.jpg"]
 +++

 The chicks are finally old enough to remove the paper towels and put down the bedding.
 It has been fun to see them starting to scratch, throwing the shavings everywhere.
 I raised their water up a bit to keep the savings out.
-I still have to muck the cake a couple times a week, but it beats having to change the paper towels a couple times a day!
+I still have to muck the cage a couple times a week, but it beats having to change the paper towels a couple times a day!

 {{<figure class="center" src="/images/posts/2018-04-05-chicks.jpg" caption="Holy cow!
 They are growing fast.">}}